 Absolutely!
-We’ve had several book clubs use our challenges and reading prompts to help guide their book selections throughout the year.
-Give each member a link to the list and let them vote on their top 3 options to help narrow down the book suggestions before making the final decision.
+We’ve had many book clubs use our challenges and reading prompts to help guide their book selections throughout the year.
+We recommend giving each member a link to the monthly book list and letting them vote on their top 3 options to help narrow down the book suggestions before making the final selection as a club.

 Love reading as much as we do?